trans-travel/trans-travel/us/nh.md

 ## Medical Care

  * Trans medical care is legal for adults and children.
- * However, HB619-FN, as of Oct.
-31, 2023, is being debated which could
-   include ban on surgical care for youth.
-This law would also enshrine a fake conversion therapy ban, that explicitly allows "exploratory" therapy, a form of conversion therapy.
+ * However, HB619-FN, if signed by the governor (it is unsigned as of May 17, 2024), would include a ban on genital surgery for youth.

 ## Child Custody / Abuse

- * Transition care is not specifically defined as child abuse
+ * Transition care is not specifically defined as child abuse.
+   However, HB619-FN, if signed by the governor (it is unsigned as of May 17, 2024), would include a ban on genital surgery for youth.
+This is unlikely to affect most families with trans children.
  * There is no sanctuary law preventing cooperation with other jurisdictions